My dearest friend,

 She turned her head toward the enchanting familiar ring of a Frenchman’s accent, expecting to see Jacques.
-But it wasn’t him of course, and she pouted, recalling that he had returned to Paris.
+But it wasn’t him of course, and she pouted, recalling that Jacque had returned to Paris.

-The cheeky Frenchman interrupted her thoughts, “You were expecting someone else, yes?”
+The cheeky Frenchman interrupted her thoughts once again, “You were expecting someone else, yes?”

 She looked up, “No… no, I just thought you were someone I knew”.

 He held no resemblance to Jacques whatsoever; shorter with tanned skin, scrappy looking.
-He was wearing worn jeans with a threadbare T-shirt, and sneakers.
-Deep black eyes, long lashes, and unshaven.
-His hair stood up by itself in twists, lending him the sweet sad look of a street waif.
+He was wearing worn jeans with a threadbare T-shirt, with sneakers.
+Deep black eyes, long lashes, and unshaven, his hair stood up by itself in twists, lending him the sweet sad look of a street waif.